-Outreach and education is an important part of our tiered strategy to improve the accuracy of refundable credit claims.
-It is an important tool to help you prepare accurate claims for the earned income tax credit (EITC), the additional child tax credit, (ACTC) and the American opportunity tax credit (AOTC).
+Outreach and education are important parts of our tiered strategy to improve the accuracy of refundable credit claims.
+They are important tools to help you prepare accurate claims for the earned income tax credit (EITC), the additional child tax credit, (ACTC) and the American opportunity tax credit (AOTC).
 We focus on providing you with educational resources to help you understand tax law and your due diligence responsibilities.

 Letters to Preparers

 Another tier in our outreach and educational efforts is letters directed to specific preparers.
 We look at the number of returns with a high likelihood of refundable credit errors completed by the same preparer.
 And, we send letters to preparers who have a high number of these returns.
 We send letters based on the previous filing season before the next filing season starts and we send letters during the filing season for the current year.

 - state we believe the preparer completed inaccurate claims,

 - highlight the consequences of preparing inaccurate claims,